Emergency Management & Business Continuity Plans For Higher Education

 Technology and Early Warning Systems

 Many universities are leveraging technology to improve emergency preparedness.
-Early warning systems, mass communication platforms, and monitoring tools enable institutions to quickly detect and respond to potential threats, providing real-time information to those affected.
+Early warning systems, mass communication platforms, and monitoring tools enable institutions to detect and respond to potential threats quickly, providing real-time information to those affected and supporting faster, more coordinated decision-making during a crisis.

 Business Continuity Plans

-Business continuity plans in education are essential to ensure that learning, exams, and enrolments can continue during disruptions like natural disasters, pandemics, or technology failures, minimising impacts on students, staff, and resources while maintaining a stable and safe learning environment.
+A business continuity plan for higher education is essential to ensure that teaching, exams, research, and enrolments can continue during disruptions such as natural disasters, pandemics, cyberattacks, or technology failures — minimising impact on students, staff, and resources while maintaining a stable and safe learning environment.

 The Future of Emergency Management & Business Continuity Planning in Tertiary Education